 Probiotics are live bacteria and yeasts that may benefit a person’s health.
 They are present in the human digestive system and in some foods and supplements.

 Probiotics are useful bacteria.
 They exist throughout the body, although people largely associate them with the stomach and intestines.
-As evidence of a link between the gut microbiome and overall health grows, interest in probiotics is increasing.
+As

 People often consume probiotics in the hope of balancing their intestinal flora, also known as the gut microbiome.